417-private-reginald-maurice-cole-image1png

 Reg’s body was never found after the battle.
 There is a chance he might be identified, but we need help.
 We are still searching for suitable family DNA donors.

 In 2008 a mass grave was found at Fromelles, a grave that the Germans dug for 250 (Australian) bodies they recovered after the battle.
-166 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
-84 soldiers remain unknown and some identifications are highly likely.
+As of 2024, 180 of these soldiers have been identified and given proper burials and recognition through finding family DNA donors.
+70 soldiers remain unknown and some identifications are highly likely.
 We just need to find DNA donors.

 If you know anything of Reg’s contacts here in Australia or his relatives from around St Ives, Huntingdonshire in England we would like to hear from you.